gdemarcsek/bsideslux18/README.md

 ## Inspecting the vulnerabilities of the web application

 Let's briefly go through the potential vulnerabilities our web application suffers from.
-First of all, let's have a screen session inside the VM - just so we can have multiple terminals - and start the web application (assuming the web app is set up as shown in the earlier chapter and we are already in the virtualenv in `/vagrant/vulnerable-web-app/`):
+First of all, let's have a tmux session inside the VM - just so we can have multiple terminals - and start the web application (assuming the web app is set up as shown in the earlier chapter and we are already in the virtualenv in `/vagrant/vulnerable-web-app/`):

 ```
 $ gunicorn -c gunicorn.conf.py wsgi